civican/legisinfo/44-1/bills/C-18/bill_text.md

   **(1)** The bargaining process consists of

-    bargaining sessions;
+    negotiation or bargaining sessions over a period of 90 days;

-    if the parties are unable, within a period that the Commission considers reasonable, to reach an agreement in the bargaining sessions, mediation sessions; and
+    if the parties are unable, within the negotiation or bargaining period, to reach an agreement, mediation sessions over a period of 120 days, beginning on the day after the end of the negotiation or bargaining period; and

-    if the parties are unable, within a period that the Commission considers reasonable, to reach an agreement in the mediation sessions and at least one of the parties wishes to initiate arbitration, final offer arbitration.
+    if the parties are unable, within the mediation period, to reach an agreement and at least one of the parties wishes to initiate arbitration, final offer arbitration for a period of 45 days, beginning on the day after the end of the mediation period.

+  **(1.1)** On request of both parties, the Commission may extend a period provided for in any of paragraphs (1)(a) to (c).

   **(2)** The bargaining process is limited to matters related to the making available, by the digital news intermediary in question, of news content produced by a news outlet that is identified under section `30` as a subject of the bargaining process and, if an application is made under subsection `31`(1), determined by the Commission to be a subject of the bargaining process.